 Photo by Kamira / Shutterstock

-With events and parades officially canceled through June 2020, New York will experience a summer unlike any other in order to control the coronavirus outbreak.
+New York is experiencing a summer unlike any other in order to control the coronavirus outbreak.

 Article continues below advertisement